-Add HTML entities while you work in Text editor mode …
+Add HTML entities while working inside the Text editor …

-This plugin includes lets you choose items from an extensive selection …
+This plugin includes lets you choose images from an extensive range …

-If you need more emoticons, consider installing a plugin like WP Emoji One.
-This plugin allows you to add more than 1,100 emojis to your post content …
+Note: For even more emoticons, consider installing a plugin like WP Emoji One.
+WP Emoji One lets you add more than 1,100 emoticons to your page content …

-Learn how to add internal links to your content using the WordPress internal linking tool here:
+To learn how to add internal links to your content using the default internal linking, go here:

-After the release of version 4.3, WordPress removed the “Formatting” section from its Writing Settings.
-This plugin does the same thing as deselecting the “convert to smilies” option that was available via the settings.
+After the release of version 4.3, WordPress removed the “Formatting” section from the Writing Settings.
+This plugin does the same thing as deselecting the “convert to smilies” option that was available in those settings.

-The sites below provide additional resources about special characters and symbols:
+Visit the sites below for additional resources about HTML characters and symbols:

 Congratulations!
-Now you know how to add special characters and symbols to your posts and pages.
+Now you know how to add custom characters and symbols to your pages and posts.